Franklin Gimson: Governor of Singapore

 After spending some time recovering in the United Kingdom, Gimson became governor and commander-in-chief of Singapore when the Straits Settlements colony came to an end on 1 April 1946.
 He abolished the military government which had been set up by Lord Louis Mountbatten (as he then was) in 1945, and reinstalled a colonial civil administration.
 As Singapore was now a separate Crown colony, both legislative and executive councils of Singapore were established.
 In the first two years of Gimson’s governorship, the recovery of the economy in Singapore was slow, and in 1947 a large riot broke out.
 In March 1948, Gimson allowed six of the twenty-five seats in the legislative council to be elected.

 In June 1948, an armed insurgency by communist groups in Malaya broke out, and the British imposed harsh measures to control left-wing groups in both Singapore and Malaya; the controversial Internal Security Act, which allowed indefinite detention without trial for persons suspected of being "threats to security", was enacted in Singapore at this time.
 Since the left-wing groups were the strongest critics of the colonial system, progress on self-government stalled for several years.
-The colonial government also tried to prevent contact between Singaporean Chinese and the People's Republic of China, which was proclaimed by the Communist Party of China in October 1949.
+The colonial government also tried to prevent contact between Singaporean Chinese and the People's Republic of China, which was proclaimed by Mao Zedong in October 1949.
 Tan Kah Kee, a Singapore businessman and philanthropist, made a trip to China in 1949 and was denied re-entry into Singapore when he planned to return in 1950.

 In April 1950, Gimson was the target of an unsuccessful assassination attempt in Singapore: as he left a boxing event at which he had been presenting prizes, a grenade was thrown at him which bounced off his leg and exploded harmlessly some distance away.

 A second legislative council election was held in 1951 with the number of elected seats increased to nine, but the colonial administration was still dominant.
 Gimson retired from the colonial service the following year and left Singapore on the P&O Liner Corfu on 20 March 1952.
 He was succeeded in the post of governor by John Nicoll, another former Colonial Secretary of Hong Kong.